 - Print job delivery — delivers a print job from a client to a printer.
-The print job delivery method is dependent on the type of client being used.
+The method use to deliver the print job delivery method is dependent on the type of client being used.

 Mobility Print sits on the print server in front of the existing print services.
 It provides a new set of services (protocols) to achieve a streamlined print experience.
 The existing native print queuing system and drivers installed on the system are still used and not bypassed.
 You get the benefit of both worlds!

 Now let’s dive into detail:

 Clients can print only after they've discovered the available printer names, IP addresses, and supported features.
 The way they discover these details depends on the way the environment is set up and the client's operating system.

 Ideal for smaller networks that don’t rely on a local DNS server.

 mDNS is an open standard and uses UDP broadcasting.
 Shared printer information is broadcast and encoded into the mDNS packets.

 Ideal for networks with one or more servers and subnets.

 DNS discovery uses an existing DNS infrastructure to transmit printer information.
 The information is broadcast and encoded with the DNS-SD standard.